Frank O'Mara: Athletics career

-On five occasions, O’Mara was Irish national champion, and in 2015 he was inducted into the Irish Athletics Hall of Fame in 2015.
+On five occasions, O'Mara was Irish national champion, and in 2015 he was inducted into the Irish Athletics Hall of Fame in 2015.

 Business career

 After earning a Bachelor of Science in Civil Engineering, he served as an assistant coach for the University of Arkansas and was on the coaching staff when Arkansas won its first NCAA Triple Crown in 1985.
 He continued his education and received an MBA and a JD.
 He was admitted to the Arkansas Bar in 1993.
-He was an RTE track & field commentator from 1995 to 2000, during which he covered the Atlanta and Sydney Olympics.
+He was an RTÉ track & field commentator from 1995 to 2000, during which he covered the Atlanta and Sydney Olympics.